* Japan market currently hobbled by stringent rules

 * Uber CEO in Tokyo, expected to meet with regulators

-* Toyota has said it will take stake in major taxi firm (Recasts on company announcement)
+* Toyota has said it will take stake in major taxi firm (Recasts and writes through)

-TOKYO, Feb 20 (Reuters) - Sony Corp said on Tuesday it would become the latest blue-chip firm to jockey for position in Japan's taxi and ride-hailing market, with plans for a joint venture to develop an artificial intelligence-based hailing system.
+TOKYO, Feb 20 (Reuters) - Sony Corp looks set to become the latest blue-chip firm to jockey for position in Japan's taxi and ride-hailing market, with plans for a joint venture to develop an artificial intelligence-based hailing system, the Nikkei newspaper reported.

 Japan is seen as a potentially lucrative ride-hailing market, with regulators under pressure to ease stringent rules.